 - Set 3: 0.1 – 0.5 m with 95 – 99 % confidence level.
 This includes Group 3 in [5], Service level 5, 6, 7 in [3], the requirements in [4].

+It is noted that all the three sets are applicable for absolute positioning and relative positioning.

 Requirements for other performance metrics are also defined in a range depending on the positioning service level in TS 22.261 [3]; 2 – 3 m (absolute) or 0.2 m (relative) vertical accuracy, 95 – 99.9% positioning service availability, 10 ms – 1 s positioning service latency.

 Positioning service should be provided in indoor, outdoor, tunnel areas.
 The UE velocity up to 250 km/h needs to be supported for outdoor and tunnel areas.
 As long as the UE operates a V2X use case having the corresponding positioning requirements, the requirements should be fulfilled when the UE is inside the network coverage as well as when it is outside the network coverage.
 The requirements should be also fulfilled when the GNSS-based positioning is not available or not accurate enough.